 - Defeated motion for preliminary injunction brought by former employer against talent agent.

-- Ongoing defense against numerous publicity, trademark and copyright claims brought against clients in industries including news media, photography, fashion, publishing, and entertainment.
+- Ongoing defense against numerous publicity, trademark and copyright claims brought against clients in industries including news media, sports, photography, fashion, publishing, and entertainment.

 - Successfully defeated an action, based on alleged trademark infringement, for a temporary restraining order and preliminary injunction that threatened U.S. distribution of Oscar®-nominated film.*